Connect with others who understand.

 Prognosis of DLBCL

-The American Cancer Society reports that the overall five-year survival rate for DLBCL is 65 percent.
+The National Cancer Society reports that the overall five-year survival rate for DLBCL is about 65 percent.

 It’s important to keep in mind that survival rates don’t automatically reflect your outlook.
 Many individual factors also have an impact on prognosis.
 Talk to your health care team to get a better sense of your individual outlook and how this might be affected by different treatment options.